Narang offers three tips for new immigrants to Canada who want to tackle those challenges and start a business successfully.

 According to Narang, the main thing to remember is that you have to make your payments on time and not drive your credit utilization score too high.
 “Credit utilization refers to how much credit you’ve used out of the total amount you’re eligible to borrow,” she explains.
 “You don’t want to borrow too much, and you don’t want to apply for too much credit either.”

 Even if you don’t have a credit history in Canada, there are still ways to finance your business.
-Futurpreneur Canada, in partnership with BDC, offers business mentoring and loans to new immigrants to Canada.
-There are also a number of government programs for which you may be eligible.
+Futurpreneur Canada, in partnership with BDC, offers business mentoring and loans to new Canadians.
+There are a number of government programs for which you may be eligible.
+And BDC offers a New Canadian Entrepreneur Loan that can have a value of up to $50,000.

 2. Embrace Canadian culture